19-Year-Old Tarsha Whitmore Spreads Legs In Bikini So Tiny, It Should Be Illegal

 Tarsha Whitmore is proving that her fierce body can handle the tiniest of bikinis.
-The Australian model and social media sensation now comes with her two-pieces as somewhat of her trademark, although the 19-year-old is equally loved for her trendy daytime looks, sultry lingerie snaps, plus those deep brown eyes that seem to be the cherry on the cake.
+The Australian model and social media sensation wears her two-piece swimsuits as somewhat of her trademark, although the 19-year-old is also equally loved for her trendy daytime looks, sultry lingerie snaps, and her deep brown eyes that seem to be the cherry on the cake.
 The blonde has updated her Instagram with some fresh swimwear – likely the perfect update for anyone having a bit of a dull Tuesday.

 Tarsha’s update today came straight from Australian sands.
-While the model does seem to be somewhat of a globe-trotter, she will enjoy the stunning shores in her native Australia.
+While the model does seem to be somewhat of a globe-trotter, she enjoys the stunning shores in her native Australia.
 As to the photo, well, it was definitely heating things up.
-Tarsha appeared planted on sands as she modeled the extremely tiny two-piece, with full-frontal positioning seeing the star sat on a leopard-print towel with her legs spread.
-Eyes were likely on the assets barely being contained by the strung and white two-piece, though.
+Tarsha appeared planted on sands as she modeled the extremely tiny two-piece, with full-frontal positioning showing the star sitting on a leopard-print towel with her legs spread.
+Eyes were likely on the assets barely being contained by the white two-piece, though.
 The blonde’s killer cleavage was making quite a display, although the finish is always tasteful with this Instagram face.

 Tarsha appeared stunning and bronzed, with fans seeing her shapely hips, slim waist, and toned arms.
 A bonus for fans was likely Tarsha’s face being so clearly visible – this girl is, after all, a total beauty.